jasp-stats/jasp-desktop/Resources/Help/preferences/prefsdata.md

 Data Preferences
 =========

-Regarding data handling in JASP you can choose the following options.
+Regarding data handling in JASP you can choose the following options:
 (All these settings will remain after restarting JASP.)

 ### Synchronize automatically on data file save.